SimWangArizona/SimWangArizona.github.io/_pages/about.md

   - /about.html
 ---
 # 🎓 About Me
-I am currently a second-year Ph.D. student in <a href="https://ece.engineering.arizona.edu/" target="_blank">Electrical and Computer Engineering</a> at the
+I am currently a second-year Ph.D. in <a href="https://ece.engineering.arizona.edu/" target="_blank">Electrical and Computer Engineering</a>
+at the
 <a href="https://www.arizona.edu/" target="_blank">University of Arizona</a>, advised by
 <a href="https://sites.google.com/view/huanrui-yang" target="_blank">Dr. Huanrui Yang</a>.